jupyter/qtconsole/README.md

 A rich Qt-based console for working with Jupyter kernels, supporting rich media output, session export, and more.

+This is a very lightweight widget that largely feels like a terminal, but provides a number of enhancements only possible in a GUI, such as inline figures, proper multiline editing with syntax highlighting, graphical calltips, and much more.

 ![qtconsole](docs/source/_images/qtconsole.png)

 ## Installation